run-llama/create-llama/.changeset/moody-mangos-punch.md

 "create-llama": patch
 ---

-Improve system prompt and change agentic default tool to weather
+Show streaming errors in Python, optimize system prompts for tool usage and set the weather tool as default for the Agentic RAG use case